injective-cli

 MEDIUM W009: Direct money access capability detected (payment gateways, crypto, banking).

 - Direct money access detected (high risk: 1.00).
-The skill is explicitly designed to build, sign, and broadcast blockchain transactions.
-It documents using the injectived CLI against Injective mainnet/testnet, references the
+The skill is explicitly designed to interact with the Injective blockchain and to create, sign, and broadcast transactions.
+It describes using the

 Audit Metadata